Laralinmcc/cs151-fa22/staff.md

 # Staff

-For a quicker response on homework or project help, please ask on Piazza rather than emailing staff members individually.
-On Piazza, all staff members can see your question and answer it.
+For a quicker response on homework or project help, please ask on EdStem rather than emailing staff members individually.
+On EdStem, all staff members can see your question and answer it.

 ## Instructors